erezweinstein5/amazon-bedrock-agentcore-samples/02-use-cases/market-trends-agent/README.md

 3. **Permission Errors**
    - The deployment script creates all required IAM permissions
    - Check AWS credentials are configured correctly

+4. **Memory Instance Duplicates**
+   - The agent uses SSM Parameter Store to prevent race conditions
+   - If you see multiple memory instances, run: `uv run python cleanup.py`
+   - Then redeploy with: `uv run python deploy.py`

 ### Debug Information
 The deployment script includes comprehensive error reporting and will guide you through any issues.